Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JUMALATION (FINLAND)

-Based on the "Jumalation Thrash Attack" demo, this is first-class retro speed/thrash metal which nicely crosses the German side of the scene (Destruction) with some Slayer-esque aggression, plus a few technical riffs ala Gammacide and Torture.
-The tracks are longer than what usually goes with this style, and there are plenty of mighty riffs there for the thrash metal fan to headbang to.
+Based on the "Jumalation Thrash Attack" demo, this is first-class retro speed/thrash metal which nicely crosses the German side of the scene (Destruction) with some Slayer-esque aggression plus a few technical riffs ala Gammacide and Torture.
+The tracks are longer than what usually goes with this style, and there are plenty of mighty, also meaty, riffs here for the thrash metal fan to headbang to.

 Jumalation Thrash Attack Demo, 2001